onflow/flow-go/CodingConventions.md

 Byzantine inputs are one particular case, where a function returns a 'benign error'.
 The critical property for an error to be benign is that the component returning it is still fully functional, despite encountering the error condition.
-All beging errors should be handled within the vertex.
+All benign errors should be handled within the vertex.

 ## Error handling